haldepoorter/CloudGuardIaas/README.md

 ## Related Products and Solutions
 * CloudGuard for Azure
-* CloudGuard for AWS
-* CloudGuard for GCP
-* CloudGuard for Azure Stack

 ## References
 * For more information about Check Point CloudGuard for Public Cloud, see https://www.checkpoint.com/products/iaas-public-cloud-security/